 In his spare time, Peter volunters as a lifeguard at the German Lifeguard Association (DLRG), likes to go hiking and has a big interest in survival skills.

-Benjamin Aschenbrenner, Ferry Bachmann, Frank Beinersdorf, Christian Benckendorff, Anselm Brachmann, Tim Geppert, Philipp Hähnel, Alexander Häusler, Sebastian Höfer, Matthias Kubisch, Mario Lasseck, Thomas Lobig, Mario Lühmann, Alexander Mantei, Matthias Markl, Robin Meißner, Tanja Richter, Martin Schumann, Michael Spranger, André Stephan, Wilhelm Tschakert, Florian Wenzel, Benjamin Werner, Robert Wolff
+Benjamin Aschenbrenner, Ferry Bachmann, Frank Beinersdorf, Christian Benckendorff, Stefan Bethge, Anselm Brachmann, Tim Geppert, Philipp Hähnel, Alexander Häusler, Sebastian Höfer, Marcus Janz, Matthias Kubisch, Mario Lasseck, Thomas Lobig, Mario Lühmann, Alexander Mantei, Matthias Markl, Jörg Meier, Robin Meißner, Tanja Richter, Martin Schumann, Thorsten Siedel, Michael Spranger, André Stephan, Christian Thiele, Wilhelm Tschakert, Mario Weidner, Florian Wenzel, Benjamin Werner, Robert Wolff